kunlunliu2/Stocks-charting/README.md

   (4) python -m pip install datetime
   (5) python -m pip install numpy

 After the installation, stockAna3.py is the main executable.
 The Volatility indicator is calculated by: (Today's close - Today's open) / (Today's volume * Today's close) * factor + 50.
 This indicator measures how easily the stock price can be moved by volume. when > 50, it is bullish and bearish when < 50.
 High-frequency oscillation with large amplitude indicates the domination of short team swing trading.
-This is often seen when the stock moves to a high peak or bottom.
+This is often seen when the stock price moves to its peak or bottom.